 Connect to datasets in the Power BI service from Power BI Desktop

 You can establish a live connection to a shared dataset in the Power BI service, and create many different reports from the same dataset.
 This means you can create your perfect data model in Power BI Desktop, publish it to the Power BI service, then you and others can create multiple different reports (in separate .pbix files) from that same, common data model.
-This features is called Power BI service Live connection.
+This feature is called Power BI service Live connection.

 There are all sorts of benefits of this feature, including best practices, which we’ll discuss during this article.
 There are also a few considerations and limitations, so please make sure you read through those - they're found at the end of this article.